Dusty-Gannon/Dusty-Gannon.github.io/_posts/2024-07-26-thurstone_tutorial.md

 Note that we did not bind the first column of the model matrix to the data.
-The first column is the intercept, which represents the mean latent vector $$\mu$$ when in the reference group of hikers.
+The first column is the intercept, which represents the mean latent vector $$\mu$$ when in the reference group (hikers in this case).
 Including this in our data and model definition would lead to identifiability issues.

 The final thing we need to do to prepare the data is ensure that the columns defining the binary pairs data are of class `"ordered"` so that